ken-inoue/lab_protocols/CTAB_extraction.md

 Tissues may be stored in 100-95% ethanol or frozen.
 Formalin preserved material is not suitable for this method.

 ### Equipment Preparation
-See “Procedure”.
+See “Procedure” section.

 ### Procedure

 #### Preparation
-1. Turn on water bath to 65°C to begin heating for use in later step.
+1. Turn on the water bath and set it to 65°C for heating in a later step.
-2. Label 2 sets of microcentrifuge tubes for each sample appropriately.
+2. Appropriately label 2 sets of microcentrifuge tubes for each sample.

 #### Lysis
-3. Dissect a piece of tissue from the specimen (mantle tissue for mussels, head or mantle tissue for gastropod, appendages for amphipod and insects) approximately the size of a small match head and place into a microcentrifuge tube.
+3. Dissect a piece of tissue from the specimen or place a swab sample into a microcentrifuge tube.
+ - For tissue samples, cut a mantle tissue to the size of a small match head (2 x 2 mm).
+ - For swab samples, remove excess ethanol from the swabs by rubbing it against the tube walls before placing into a microcentrifuge tube.
-4. Add 700µL 2x CTAB.
+4. Add 700 µL of 2x CTAB buffer.
-5. Incubate at 65°C for one hour in water bath.
+5. Incubate at 65°C for one hour in the water bath.
-6. Take specimens out of 65°C water bath and add 5µL proteinase K.
+6. Remove tubes from the water bath and add 5 µL of proteinase K solution.
-7. Incubate at 55°C for at least 3 hours to overnight in water bath.
+7. Incubate at 65°C for at least 3 hours to overnight in the water bath.

 #### Isolation
+8. Remove tubes from the water bath and cool to room temperature.
+ - For the swab samples, remove swabs from the tubes and discard them.
-8. Add 700µL chloroform and vortex vigorously for 30 seconds.
+9. Add 700 µL of chloroform and vortex vigorously for 30 seconds.
-9. Centrifuge at 10,000 rcf for 5 minutes.
+10. Centrifuge at 11,000 rcf for 10 minutes.
-10. Move the supernatant (top, clear layer only) into a new (labeled) microcentrifuge tube using a pipette.
-(Discard the bottom layers in chemical wastes)
+11. Transfer the supernatant (top, clear layer only) into a new (labeled) microcentrifuge tube using a pipette.
+(Discard the bottom layers in chemical wastes.)
-11. Precipitate DNA by adding 600µL isopropanol (ice cold), vortex for 30 seconds, and place in -20°C freezer overnight.
+12. Precipitate DNA by adding 700 µL of ice-cold isopropanol, vortex for 10 seconds, and place in a -20°C freezer overnight.

 #### Precipitation
-12. Centrifuge at maximum speed (>16,000 rcf) for 30 minutes.
+13. Centrifuge at maximum speed (>16,000 rcf) for 30 minutes.
+14. Discard the liquid layer.
-13. Discard the upper isopropanol layer (To do this: generally, a small pellet has formed at the bottom of the tube [NOT ALWAYS VISIBLE].
-Gently tip the tube and pour off the ethanol, being careful not to let the pellet fall out of the tube.
-Sometimes they make it easy on you and stick to the side, but sometimes you need to be more careful.)
+ - Generally, a small pellet is fomred at the bottom of the tube (however, not always visible).
+Gently tip the tube and pour off the liquid layer into an empty beaker, being careful not to let the pellet fall out of the tube.
+ - Occasionally, two layers of liquid are formed instead of a small pellet.
+Discard the supernatant using a pipette.
-14. Add 200µL of ice cold 70% ethanol and briefly vortex.
+15. Add 200 µL of ice-cold 70% ethanol and briefly vortex.
-15. Centrifuge at maximum speed (>16,000 rcf) for 30 minutes
+16. Centrifuge at maximum speed (>16,000 rcf) for 30 minutes
-16. Discard the upper layer (70% ethanol).
-(Same fashion as step 13).
+17. Discard the liquid layer (70% ethanol).
+(Same fashion as step 14).
-17. Invert the microcentrifuge tube on a paper towel and let the DNA pellet air dry for 30 minutes (until residual ethanol evaporates.
+18. Invert the microcentrifuge tube on a paper towel and let the DNA pellet air-dry for 30 minutes (until residual ethanol evaporates.
 DO NOT OVER DRY).
-18. Resuspend the DNA pellet in molecular grade water (50µl) and incubate at 55°C for 1 hour.
+19. Resuspend the DNA pellet in molecular-grade water (50 µl) and incubate at 55°C for 1 hour.
-19. Briefly vortex and spin down; store DNA in freezer.
+20. Briefly vortex and spin down; store DNA in freezer.

 ### Clean Up
 Place chloroform wastes into the liquid waste in fume hood.